lrwx00t/iptables-rs/README.md

 # iptables-rs

 `iptables-rs` is a library in Rust to abstract direct interacting with `iptables`.
-The tool provides support for `iptable` and `ip6table`.
+The tool provides support for `iptables` and `ip6tables`.
 Currently, it provides basic support for `iptables` data types that are translated into Rust.

 ## Project Structure